 When should I call my healthcare provider?Acne is a common condition.
 If you have acne that isn't helped with home care or is severe or leaving scars, see your healthcare provider.

 Key points about acne

-- Acne is a disorder of the hair follicles and sebaceous glands which become clogged, leading to pimples and cysts.
+- Acne is a disorder of the hair follicles and sebaceous glands that become clogged.
+This leads to pimples and cysts.

 - Acne is a common condition that usually begins during puberty because of hormonal changes.

 - Acne can be either superficial or deep.

 - If untreated, acne can cause scaring that can last a lifetime.

 - Avoiding substances that make acne worse, and early treatment of acne, can reduce or prevent acne scars.

 Next stepsTips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.